winningfungus48/recipes/recipe-app/docs/DEVELOPMENT_STANDARDS.md

 2. **❓ Ask Clarifying Questions**: Identify any ambiguities or missing details
 3. **📝 Process Answers**: Incorporate clarifications into the implementation plan
 4. **📋 Propose Modular Tasks**: Break down work into specific, manageable tasks
-5. **✅ Complete Each Task**: Implement one task at a time with full completion.
+5. **✅ Complete Each Task**: Implement one task at a time with full completion
 6. **🧪 Regression Test**: Test changed areas and ensure no breaking changes
 7. **📊 Report Completion**: Provide status update and await approval before starting the next task